matheusamc/udacity_datascience_nanodegree_blogpost/README.md

 <h2>Cidade Maravilhosa: Where to stay and how much to pay?<h/2>

-A data based approach using Airbnb's data from 2022 to find best prices and areas to stay in the city of Rio de Janeiro.
-This project is part of the Udacity Data Science Nanodegree.
+<text>A data based approach using Airbnb's data from 2022 to find best prices and areas to stay in the city of Rio de Janeiro.
+This project is part of the Udacity Data Science Nanodegree.</text>

 ## Project Intro